Suggest a Songfact / Artistfact

 Album: DisintegrationReleased: 1989Charted:

-Cure lead singer Robert Smith originally wrote this as a wedding present for his fiancée, Mary, shortly before their marriage.
+Cure lead singer Robert Smith wrote this as a wedding present for his fiancée, Mary, shortly before they got married.

 This contains a hidden lyric from another song.
 Robert Smith half-sings/speaks "Fly me to the moon" after the second chorus, before the middle guitar solo.
 The Cure often performed their song "Why Can't I Be You?